Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 For some studies, sampling algorithms can be expressed in a single sentence such as `we selected Corporation Y because of our pre-existing relationship' or 'we recruited a convenience sample of students from the authors' university using our faculty's student email list.'
 There is nothing wrong with having a simple sampling algorithm as long as it is appropriate for the goals of the study.

 In contrast, the process by which qualitative researchers choose which data sources to focus on can be complex, intuitive and impossible to describe algorithmically.
 Rather, qualitative researchers should describe their approach and reasoning.
-Authors should consult existing work on theoretical sampling for guidance \cite[e.g.][]{breckenridge2009demystifying,draucker2007theoretical}.